michelemei/oslut/README.md

 ### Run

-To run the tests, call oslut.exe passing two parameters:
+To run tests call `oslut.exe` passing two parameters:

  1. the dll name to test,
  2. XML file where append the test results,